Memegle/memegle/server/README.md

 - After running `docker compose up`, you should be able to access local server at localhost:8080, and mongoDB should also be up at localhost:27017

 ### Running scripts
-- You might need to run `pip -r ./scripts/requirements` to install dependencies for the scripts to run properly.
+- You might need to run `pip install -r ./scripts/requirements` to install dependencies for the scripts to run properly.
 ### Filling Local Database

 - Dataset is uploaded to shared Google Drive